Wafik20/VM_sim/README.md

 # VM Simulation

 ## Description
-VM Simulation is a C program developed by Wafik Tawfik to simulate a virtual memory system using various page replacement algorithms, including OPT, NRU, and CLOCK.
+VM Simulation is a C program to simulate a virtual memory system using various page replacement algorithms, including OPT, NRU, and CLOCK.
 The program handles memory management tasks such as page allocation, replacement, and tracking access statistics, providing a platform for understanding and analyzing the efficiency of different algorithms in handling page faults.

 ## Features
 - Simulates virtual memory management.